prpaskov/publicationBot/README.md

 - population (str): Description of the population.
 - effect_direction (str): Direction of the effect.
 - outcome (str): Description of the outcome.
-- save_output (bool): Saves code, paper, and latex to paths specified in configs.output_paths
+- save_output (bool): Saves code and paper to paths specified in configs.output_paths

 **Optional parameters:**
 - sample_size (float): The sample size.
 Default is 2000.